wnawrot/magma/README.md

 ## Purpose:

-The deploy_magma_on_mac.sh script installs Magma or its individual components on Mac computer including:
+The '''deploy_magma_on_mac.sh''' script installs Magma or its individual components on Mac computer including:

     - Orc8r	using docker-compose on Host,
     - NMS	using docker-compose on Host,